 Start off by sketching trees - it is a brilliant way to help you get something on paper without worrying about having your lines exactly right.
 We tend to fool ourselves into thinking a tree would be a difficult subject but I want you to experiment so you discover for yourself how easy it really is.

 When you sketch, remind yourself that you want to portray a perception of your subject.
 Just roughly get the shape of the tree by focusing on the main branches that hold your attention and disregard the rest.

 Leaves are portrayed as scribbles in the general shape of the leaf.

-This first sketch is one of a maple tree that is on the footpath across the road from my place.
+My sketch above is of a maple tree that's on the footpath across the road from my place.

 I drew the tree in August which is the middle of Winter here in Australia.
 As you can see, it is a deciduous tree and it has very little foliage.